 Breast Cancer Research Initiative

-The Breast Cancer Coalition annually offers a maximum of 2 breast cancer research grants:
+The Breast Cancer Coalition annually offers a two breast cancer research grants:

-- $25,000 for PRE- and POST-DOCTORAL Trainees/Fellows (The Pamela Delp Polashenski M.D.
-Breast Cancer Research Trainee Grant).
+- The Pamela Delp Polashenski M.D.
+Breast Cancer Research Trainee Grant ($25,000)

-The grants are awarded with the potential to yield significant medical breakthroughs in the cause and prevention of breast cancer, prevention of metastasis, and cure.
+The grants are awarded to studies with the potential to yield significant medical breakthroughs in the cause and prevention of breast cancer, prevention of metastasis, and cure.

-Since 2003, the Coalition has awarded $1,001,125 to researchers in Upstate and Western New York.
-Click the buttons below to download the RFP.
+Since 2003, the Coalition has awarded $1,101,125 to researchers in Upstate and Western New York.
+See the grant recipient history.
+The 2024 grant application process will begin in late 2023.
+Contact Silvia for details.

-The Pamela Delp Polashenski M.D.
-Breast Cancer Research Trainee Grant is newly established and will be offered annually to pre- and post-doctoral trainees/fellows this year and beyond.
+The 2023 Pamela Delp Polashenski M.D.
+Breast Cancer Research Trainee Grant recipient:

 About the Research Initiative

 Funding research is a Coalition Pillar.
 We are committed to supporting and furthering breast cancer research.
 The Research Initiative, unusual for a nonprofit “grassroots” organization, is an integral part of the Coalition’s continuing efforts to eradicate breast cancer.
-The grants focus on 4 breast cancer research areas prioritized by the Coalition:
+The Initiative focuses on four areas of breast cancer research prioritized by the Coalition:

 - Cause